aleesteele/aleesteele.github.io/design.md

 3. Readable font faces (this website uses Helvetica and Arial)
 4. Simple navigation methods for screenreaders, mouse-users, and otherwise

-Currently, I am working towards adding alternative text to all images on blogs and projects as well.
+Currently, I am working towards adding alternative text to all images on blogs and projects.

-I also aim to use language that describes the I projects I work on and communities I collaborate with in accessible and understandable language.
+I also aim to use language that describes the projects I work on and communities I collaborate with in accessible, legible, and understandable language.
 This usually means writing for a broader audience, and with as little jargon as possible.

-All of this is to say that if there's anything that doesn't meet your accessibility standard or you have any feedback to share about the accessility of my website or resources I've created, please contact me at <a href="mailto:aleesteele@gmail.com">aleesteele@gmail.com</a>.
+If there's anything that doesn't meet your accessibility standards or you have any feedback to share about the accessility of my website or resources I've created, please contact me at <a href="mailto:aleesteele@gmail.com">aleesteele@gmail.com</a>.

-### Open Principles
+### Open Ethos

 When I first joined the open movement, I approached it through the lens of Aaron Swartz (1986-2013) ["Guerilla Open Access Manifesto"](https://archive.org/details/GuerillaOpenAccessManifesto), and what I saw to be the parallel but aligned movements of WikiLeaks and Wikipedia.
 Information was still power, despite the ubiquity of [information glut](https://www.youtube.com/watch?v=SB4a06slUms).